meganeshkadam/hugo-blog/content/post/python-june-2016.md

 # Python Pune Meetup June 2016 : Data Dojo

 Python Pune Meetup organized the Data Dojo on 25th June 2016 at Red Hat, Pune.
-This time its was a kind of hackacthon for exploring the Python Pandas,NumPy and Matplotlib that we learned in the last seroes of Data Science meetup.
+This time its was a kind of hackathon for exploring the Python Pandas,NumPy and Matplotlib that we learned in the last seroes of Data Science meetup.

 Here are the data sets that were used for Data Dojo: